Consumers Trust Robots For Surgery Over Savings, Research Finds

 If the robot screws up your bank account you will most likely be broke but still alive and have to go through the torment of proving you had money.

 Ever-higher standards of convenience?
-(Score:2)
+(Score:3)

 If you call a bank for help with random consumer matter X, on average they are wrong about how their own system works maybe 30-60% of the time.